A floor installer died in a weekend fall on his boss's property. His family wants answers | CBC News

 Sister worried about him

 According to Hill's family, it wasn't unusual for him to work on weekends.
-Baird said Hill was pouring cement one week before his death, during Labour Day weekend.
+Baird said Hill was pouring cement during Labour Day weekend one week before his death.

 "Ronnie wanted to have extra work because … he wanted to retire when he was 65," Baird said.